wp-plugins/rs-feedburner/readme.txt

 This plugin has not been designed specifically for use with Multisite.
 It can be used in Multisite if activated *per site*, but *should not* be Network Activated.
 As with any plugin, test and make sure it works with your particular setup before using on a production site.

 = More Info / Documentation =
-For more info and full documentation, visit the [RS Feedburner homepage](http://www.redsandmarketing.com/plugins/rs-feedburner/).
+For more info and full documentation, visit the [RS FeedBurner homepage](http://www.redsandmarketing.com/plugins/rs-feedburner/).

 == Frequently Asked Questions ==